Ivory-billed aracari: Breeding

 The ivory-billed aracari's breeding season spans from December to May in most of its range but is from February to August in the western and southwestern parts of it.
 It is assumed to nest in tree cavities like other toucans.
 Its clutch size is two to four eggs.
 Nothing else is known about its breeding biology.

 Vocalization

 What is thought to be the ivory-billed aracari's song is "a series of 2–6 wailing 'twaaa-a-a' or 'tweee-ee' or 'traaa-at' notes".
 Other vocalizations include "rattles, grunt-like contact notes, nasal 'nyek', purr-like notes, 'kyeek' alarm, [and] pure rattles 'bddddt'".

-Status
+Coservation status

-The IUCN follows HBW taxonomy and so does not separately assess the ivory-billed and brown-mandibled aracaris.
-Taken as a whole it has a very large range, and though its population size is not known it is believed to be stable.
+The International Union for Conservation of Nature (IUCN) has categorised the ivory-billed aracari as being of least concern.
+It has a very large range, and though its population size is not known it is believed to be stable.
 No immeditate threats have been identified.
 The "[v]aried habitats utilized and changing nature of its successional habitats suggest that [the] species is not likely to become threatened in near future.